karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/Api/Generated/Interfaces/PermissionGroupApiInterface/getPermissionGroupById.md

-PermissionGroupApiInterface::getPermissionGroupById — Returns the permissionGroup row identified by the given id.
+PermissionGroupApiInterface::getPermissionGroupById — Returns the permission group row identified by the given id.